• Twitter

 Is there a word for cooking when your heart is lonely?

 Our kitchen, so often bustling with cooking classes, brunches, lunches or dinner parties, only partially revived last year.
 We’re lucky to be able to spend loads of time with my beautiful mother in Florida; I am profoundly grateful.
-Mike and I rang in 2022 with mom, toasting with Veuve Clicquot at midnight while watching Betty White’s skits on SNL.
+Mike and I plan to ring in 2023 with mom, toasting with Veuve Clicquot at midnight while watching Betty White skits on SNL.
 (RIP Betty.
 I will always love you.)
-This year for the first time since 2019, we invited friends to get together at our house on Anna Maria Island.
-We feasted on tenderloin from the grill and toasted guests who ranged from seven to 62.

 This past year was better for us as a society, but tough for me personally.
 I was diagnosed with a toxic and potentially fatal bacterial infection in my gut.
 I ended up on antibiotics for nearly seven months.
 Meanwhile, to try to heal my gut, I had to (mostly) give up drinking coffee, alcohol, sugar and overhauling my diet.
 Starting in September, I was able to start eating more normally, but I learned a lot about rebuilding my microbiome, the subject of my next non-fiction book.
 As a result, I’ve been spending a lot of time and energy thinking about how to eat healthier, particularly adding in good things for your microbiome.
 I’ve been quietly updating pages throughout the site.
 I’ll be posting more about this in the coming weeks.
 I will also be (finally!) launching online cooking classes in February.